The Feelies

 The Feelies are an American rock band from Haledon, New Jersey.
-They formed in 1976 and disbanded in 1992 having released four albums.
+They formed in 1976 and disbanded in 1992 after having released four albums.
 The band reunited in 2008, and released new albums in 2011 and 2017.

 Although not commercially successful, the Feelies had an influence on the development of American indie rock.
-Their first album, Crazy Rhythms (Stiff Records, 1980) was cited by R.E.M. as influencing their sound.
-The Feelies were influenced by The Beatles, the Velvet Underground and Lou Reed.
+Their first album, Crazy Rhythms (1980), was cited by R.E.M. as influencing their sound.
+The Feelies were influenced by the Beatles, the Velvet Underground and Lou Reed.

-The Feelies rarely worked with outside producers, although Peter Buck of R.E.M. co-produced their second album The Good Earth, one of their most successful albums.
+The Feelies rarely worked with outside producers, although Peter Buck of R.E.M. co-produced their second album, The Good Earth, one of their most successful albums.
 They frequently played at Maxwell's, a live music venue and bar/restaurant in Hoboken, during the 1980s.

 Early history

-Glenn Mercer, Bill Million, Dave Weckerman and vocalist Richard Reilly began playing together in 1976 in Haledon, New Jersey in a band called the Outkids.
-The Outkids evolved into the Feelies with the addition of Vinny DeNunzio on drums and John Papesca on bass.
-The band's name is taken from a fictional entertainment device described in Aldous Huxley's Brave New World.
+Glenn Mercer, Bill Million, Dave Weckerman and vocalist Richard Reilly began playing together in 1976 in Haledon, New Jersey, in a band called the Outkids.
+The Outkids evolved into the Feelies with the addition of Vinny DeNunzio on drums and Keith Denunzio on bass.
+The band's name is taken from "feelie" a fictional entertainment device described in Aldous Huxley's Brave New World.

-In 1978, John Piccarella of The Village Voice dubbed the then-unsigned Feelies "The Best Underground Band in New York".
-With the line-up of Mercer, Million, Vinny DeNunzio's brother Keith DeNunzio on bass and Anton Fier on drums, the Feelies released their first single, "Fa Cé-La", on Rough Trade Records in 1979.
+In 1978, Vinny left the band and shortly after John Piccarella of The Village Voice dubbed the then-unsigned Feelies "The Best Underground Band in New York".
+Anton Fier, who had just arrived to New York from Cleveland, joined the band through a mutual acquaintance, Charles Beasley, who was briefly a percussionist in the Feelies.
+With the line-up of Mercer, Million, DeNunzio and Fier on drums, the Feelies released their first single, "Fa Cé-La", on Rough Trade Records in 1979.

 The Feelies' debut album, Crazy Rhythms, was released on Stiff Records in 1980, featuring the same line-up as on the "Fa Cé-La" Rough Trade single.